dbmcclain/Lisp-Actors/xTActors/Propagators/README.txt

 Interval Arithmetic

   After loading propagators.lisp, load interval-cells.lisp and execute the exercises in section-3.lisp and section-4.lisp.

-Section 4
-introduces multi-directional evaluation, much like you find in Prolog and Erlang.
+Section 4 introduces multi-directional evaluation, much like you find in Prolog and Erlang.
 Only we have it much easier...

   ...just restate the cell arguments in different orders and use a propagator in parallel with all the others that computes the inverse functions.
+Also widen the composite-propagator cells list to include the former output cell - it can now be an input cell in reverse.
+When something can be computed and updated, it will be.

 ------------------
 Ball (Statistical) Arithmetic: